The Origin and History of Chapati & Roti

 It could even hold water and food and also be eaten once used.

-However, a lot of popularity for the Chapati came from immigration.
-As more Indian families moved to the US and the UK, they brought their cuisine over with them.
+However, a lot of popularity for the chapati came from immigration.
+As more South Asian families moved to the UK, US, Canada, Australia, Africa, Europe and other parts of the world.

-Asian cooking became very popular and soon everyone was learning how to make their own curries, rice, and side dishes.
+South Asian cooking became very popular and soon everyone was learning how to make their own curries, rice, and side dishes, and of course, roti.

-Although over the years the recipe for Roti has rarely changed.
-It has quickly been adopted and became a staple food for many other cultures as well as India.
+Although over the years the basic recipe for roti has rarely changed.
+It has quickly been adopted and become a staple food for many other cultures as well as India.

 How has Chapati Changed Today?